Where did I go: Grouse mountain, Vancouver, BC.

 Grouse mountain – The Peak of Vancouver is a popular attraction 15 minutes from downtown Vancouver.
-Set atop a mountain in north Vancouver, it is a ski resort in the winter and in the summer home to large number of activities such as hiking, zip wire rides, lumberjack shows and bird watching.
+Set atop a mountain in north Vancouver, it is a ski resort in the winter and in the summer home to activities such as hiking, zip wire rides, lumberjack shows and bird watching.

 When you get to the base of Grouse Mountain, you have two options to get to the top.
 Take the sky ride – the easy and the fast option.
 OR, do the Grouse Grind.
 The Grouse Grind is a hike up to the top of the Grouse mountain – its a 2.9 km (1.8 mile) trail, over an elevation gain of 2800 feet.
 The hike is only one way – Up!
 Downward hike is not allowed due to safety reasons.
 So, you are asked to undertake the hike if you are sure you can make it all the way up.
 Once you get to the top, you get the sky-ride back down.
 Many people do this regularly, as a way of training – these folk are known as the “Grinders”.
 A Grind Timer program is available for the hard-core Grinders to track their time.
 It is without a doubt, a very challenging hike, and known as “mother nature’s stair master”.
 As the shuttle driver said as he dropped us off: “if you are taking the sky ride up, turn left, if you are grinding your way to the top, stop by the small hut in the car park to have your head examined first!”

 Being in no way prepared to do the Grind, we decided to take the sky ride to the top.
 Once you are at the top, there are a number of activities.
 Many of these are included in the tickets price, but for others, you have to pay extra.